JohnERalston/random-react-lib-via-typescript/README.md

 1. Clone it to a folder
 2. run `npm install`
 3. then `npm build`.
 This will populate all the built JS to the `build` folder.
-4. Have your own app, the app that will use this library in  afolder beside this one.
+4. Have your own app, the app that will use this library in a folder beside this one.
 5. Then in package.json along with other dependencies include it via `file:`